-30 Irish Aid, Annual Report 2009 - Focus on Poverty and Hunger, p.
+&lt;sup>30 Irish Aid, Annual Report 2009 - Focus on Poverty and Hunger, p.
 5.

-31 NRP, p.
+&lt;sup>31 NRP, p.
 125; PGNR, p.
 58.

-33 SILC 2009, pp. 5-6.
+&lt;sup>33 SILC 2009, pp. 5-6.

-34 See for example, A/HRC/11/9, A/HRC/14/31, A/64/279 and A/65/259.
+&lt;sup>34 See for example, A/HRC/11/9, A/HRC/14/31, A/64/279 and A/65/259.

-- 45. The independent expert welcomes the indication in the PGNR that the Government will not further reduce the level of social protection benefits.
-She also calls on the Government to review some of the previous cuts in social protection and to address some pre-existing features of the system that restrict the ability of the poor and disadvantaged to enjoy their human right to social security.
-Of utmost concern is the requirement that many beneficiaries of social transfers must be "habitually resident" in Ireland in order to qualify to receive benefits.
+to receive benefits.
 The habitual residency status requirement represents a considerable obstacle for members of vulnerable groups, particularly people experiencing homelessness, Travellers, asylum-seekers and refugees, migrant workers and returning Irish migrants, to access services to which they are entitled.
-Any unfair exclusion from the protection of social transfers is unacceptable from a human rights perspective. - 46.
-The independent expert notes the Government's decision to amalgamate employment and training services and social protection measures under an all-inclusive National Employment and Entitlements Service within the Department of Social Protection, replacing the Irish National Training and Employment Authority (FÁS).
+Any unfair exclusion from the protection of social transfers is unacceptable from a human rights perspective.

+- 46. The independent expert notes the Government's decision to amalgamate employment and training services and social protection measures under an all-inclusive National Employment and Entitlements Service within the Department of Social Protection, replacing the Irish National Training and Employment Authority (FÁS).
 It is vital that the Government ensures that this Service is designed and implemented from a human rights perspective, such that it improves beneficiaries' access to assistance and does not create further administrative barriers to claiming their entitlements.
 The independent expert recommends that the Government ensure widespread consultation with beneficiaries when establishing the Service in order for it to adequately respond to their needs. - 47.
-The independent expert is concerned about the lack of standard implementation of eligibility criteria in the social protection system, which results in a large number of appeals to the Social Welfare Appeals Office being ultimately decided in favour of the appellant.37 The transparency of the social protection system should be enhanced so that beneficiaries have access to clear information about the criteria and process by which decisions are made.
+The independent expert is concerned about the lack of standard implementation of eligibility criteria in the social protection system, which results in a large number of appeals to the Social Welfare Appeals Office being ultimately decided in favour of the appellant.
+The transparency of the social protection system should be enhanced so that beneficiaries have access to clear information about the criteria and process by which decisions are made.
 The decisions of the Social Welfare Appeals Office should be published in a form which allows for broad dissemination and understanding among existing and potential beneficiaries.
 Efficiency in making and publishing decisions should be a priority, thus the Government's commitment to clearing the backlog of appeals pending before the Office is a welcome move.